 The plethora of natural spectacle in Kodachadri wonât be ending.
 Visit Hidlumane Waterfalls on your trip in addition to your tour of Nagara fort as well.

 Kodaikanal is a city near Palani in the hills of the Dindigul district in the state of Tamil Nadu, India.
 Kodaikanal is referred to as the âPrincess of Hill stationsâ and has a long history as a retreat and popular tourist destination.
 Kodaikanal Main Town covered with mist.
 Kodaikanal was established in 1845 as a refuge from the high temperatures and tropical diseases of the plains.

 Much of the local economy is based on the hospitality industry serving tourism.
 Kodaikanal is at the crown of the Palani Hills and is effectively surrounded and protected by thick forests.

 Our choice of recommendation goes to a waterproof tent.
-Give this guide around best waterproof tents a try, and choose from a wide range of high-quality tents.
+Give this guide arounda try, and choose from a wide range of high-quality tents.